 - Submit to rigorous examination of its premises and facilities, with emphasis on cleanliness and sterility

-More information about the PSS, including full details for veterinary practices, and the PSS Manual, is available on the main RCVS website.
+More information about the PSS, including full details for veterinary practices, and the PSS Modules, is available on the main RCVS website.
 (Please note that this link will open in a new window.)